-Scenario 3: Your Child Received a Bad Grade
+Example 3: Your Child Received a Bad Grade at School

 In this example, a person with a fixed mindset will probably shout at their child and criticize her, which will end up shattering her self-esteem because they see a bad grade as the end of the world.

-On the other hand someone with a growth mindset will acknowledge the need to improve without shattering the self-confidence of their child.
+On the other hand someone with a growth mindset will acknowledge the need to improve in school without shattering the self-confidence of their child.